-Meriatrics has been founded to pave the way to more fulfilling lives for older adults.
-As we move our mission forward, we hope to raise awareness of these fundamental issues and to inspire greater understanding and compassion toward older adults.
+As we move forward in our mission to inspire others with a true "zest for life", we also hope to raise awareness of these fundamental issues and to inspire greater understanding and compassion toward older adults.

-Meriatrics was founded in 2018 by Emma (Cormier) Donnelly.
-Her long-held vision for Meriatrics has been inspired by personal and professional experiences in providing end-of-life care to others, as well as geriatric care, companionship and memory support to older adults.
+Meriatrics was founded and launched in 2018 by Emma (Cormier) Donnelly.
+Her vision for Meriatrics is inspired by both personal and professional experience -- providing companionship, memory support, personal and end-of-life care to others, especially older adults.

-Originally from Andover, MA, Ms. Donnelly is the author/creator/self-publisher of "The Reminder Book", a self-help aid for those with memory loss, especially those in care transition.
+Originally from Andover, MA, Ms. Donnelly is also the author/creator/self-publisher of "The Reminder Book", a self-help aid for those in transitional care, especially those with memory disorder.
 She is also the founder of A.R.E.
-Advocates, a NH-based small business dedicated to empowering others.
+Advocates, a service dedicated to empowering others.

+Prior to retirement in 2012, Ms. Donnelly served as a flight attendant for United Airlines for over 33 years.
 She has also served in various volunteer capacities -- as a Court Appointed Special Advocate (CASA) for abused and neglected children (MA), a Big Sister mentor for young girls (CA) and an ambassador volunteer for Exeter Hospital (NH).
-She also assists her church parish as an outreach volunteer on the Correspondence Committee.

-Prior to the passing of her late husband, John F. Donnelly, in 1994, Ms. Donnelly also worked as a citizens' advocate in Methuen, MA, where she was also a candidate for mayor.
+Prior to the passing of her late husband, John F. Donnelly, Ms. Donnelly also devoted significant time as a citizens' advocate in Methuen, MA, where she was also a candidate for mayor in 1993.